Ryanjoo18/Ryanjoo18/README.md

 # Ryan Joo

-**`Aspiring undergraduate student`**
+**`Incoming Maths & CS undergraduate student`**

 ### 👋 Hi there

-I'm a high school student and an aspiring undergraduate student, currently studying for my A-levels in Singapore.
-I'm currently learning university mathematics and physics.
+I am an incoming Mathematics and Computer Science undergraduate at the National University of Singapore (NUS).
 I also enjoy playing chess as a hobby.
 Feel free to reach me via email.

 ### Skills